Colin Farrell and Bill Nighy receive first best actor Oscar nominations

 Colin Farrell and Bill Nighy have received their first best actor Oscar nominations.

-The pair will be up against Irish actor Paul Mescal for his role in Aftersun, and US heavyweights Austin Butler for Elvis and Brendan Fraser for The Whale.
+It was a strong showing for Irish talent at the nominations, with Paul Mescal also joining the pair in the top category as well as several nods for Martin McDonagh’s The Banshees Of Inisherin.

-Nominations for the 95th annual Academy Awards were announced on Tuesday and were read out by Riz Ahmed and Allison Williams, in-person for the first time since the start of the coronavirus pandemic.
+Nominees for the 95th annual Academy Awards were announced on Tuesday by Riz Ahmed and Allison Williams, in-person for the first time since the start of the coronavirus pandemic.

 The Irish star appears opposite long-time friend and colleague Brendan Gleeson in Martin McDonagh’s dark comedy – which is set on a remote island off the coast of Ireland.